TOMToolkit/tom_swift/README.md

 # tom_swift
 _Note: This repository is under active development.
-It is a not-yet-functional, work in progress._
+It is currently in alpha-release stage.
+Feedback is welcome._

 [Neil Gehrels Swift Observatory](https://swift.gsfc.nasa.gov/index.html) facility module for TOM Toolkit.
 This module uses the
 [Swift TOO API](https://www.swift.psu.edu/too_api/) for all its interactions with the _Swift_ Observatory.
 When installed and